Parental Alienation Awareness…

 Alienating Strategies

-Individuals use strategies to create conflict between a child and the parent who is targeted for alienation.
-These behaviors and intended conflict lead to the rejection of that parent.
+Individuals use strategies to create conflict and / or distance between a child and the parent who is targeted for alienation.
+These behaviours and intended conflict lead to the rejection and erasing of that parent.

 READ MORE >